andreaguarise/acct-opennebula-sensor/README.md

     -F, --File file                  File containing the output of oneacct --json command -t, --token token                Authorization token (needed only with FAUST ActiveResource backend).
 Must be requested to the service administrator
     -h, --help                       Print this screen

+The configuration for XML-RPC opennebula API credentials can be set in file mon_config.rb